 - Email the deep link to a valid email address and then open the link with an email application on the device

-- Take a photo of the QR code from your iOS Device (in our tutorial, the device would have to be linked to Xcode)
+- Take a photo of the QR code from your Android Device (in our tutorial, the device would have to be linked to Android Studio)